patrykjadamczyk/cypress-cucumber-preprocessor/README.md

 Feature: The Facebook

   I want to open a social network page

+  @focus
   Scenario: Opening a social network page
     Given I open Google page
     Then I see "google" in the title
 ```

+(the @focus tag is not necessary, but we want to you to notice it so you look it up below.
+It will speed up your workflow significantly!)

 ### Step definitions